upslopeio/ibm-cloud-garage-training/tekton/README.md

 1. Git add / commit and push
 1. View your pipeline run in the OpenShift console
 1. Verify that the "Deploy" step passes

+At this point, your entire pipeline should be green!

 ## Pipeline failures